Get started with Firefox - An overview of the main features

 - Awesome Bar lets you easily find websites you've been to before.
 Just start to type the name or address of a website in the address bar and watch it appear.
 To learn more Awesome Bar tricks, including searching through your open tabs and searching the web, see Awesome Bar - Search your Firefox bookmarks, history and tabs from the address bar.

 - Built-in Search Bar lets you search the web using your favorite search engines.
 Just click the icon on the left to switch search engines.
-Learn more search tricks with the Use the Search bar in Firefox and manage search engines article.
+Learn more search tricks with the Use the search bar in Firefox article.

 Firefox’s Private Browsing feature allows you to browse the Internet without saving any information to your computer about which sites and pages you’ve visited.